 A. Any dispute concerning the lease is a private matter between the lessor and lessee.
 Communication between the parties is always strongly encouraged.
 Most leases have a notification provision that must be followed to try and settle any conflict that cannot be otherwise resolved.
 If all else fails, legal assistance should be sought.

-Q. Who is primarily responsible for regulating Ohio’s natural gas and crude oil wells?
+Q. Who is primarily responsible for regulating Ohio’s natural gas and oil wells?

-A. The Ohio Department of Natural Resources, Division of Mineral Resources Management (DMRM) primarily regulates the industry.
-DMRM does not get involved in contractual differences between the landowner and the producer.
-The primary function of DMRM is to ensure the responsible development of Ohio’s energy and mineral resources in a safe and environmentally sound manner.
+A. The Ohio Department of Natural Resources (ODNR) primarily regulates the industry.
+ODNR does not get involved in contractual differences between the landowner and the producer.
+The primary function of ODNR is to ensure the responsible development of Ohio’s energy and mineral resources in a safe and environmentally sound manner.
 It is mandated by Chapter 1509 of the Ohio Revised Code and Chapter 1501 of the Ohio Administrative Code to protect correlative rights, the environment and public safety.
 Trained and experienced professional staff review permit applications, enforce the state regulations for drilling and plugging wells and gather and provide oil and gas well information to the industry and public.